MasterLufier/Creality-K2-Custom-Macros/README.md

 > [!WARNING]
 > !!!
 DO NOT USE RETRACT BUTTON IN PRINTER SCREEN FOR UNLOADING FILAMENT!!!
 USE ONLY T17 FOR IT !!!

-### better_Z.cfg (already included in overrides.cfg)
-- The Z-axis homing position has been moved to the left back corner of the bed, as this is a more temperature-stable point than the center of the bed.
-- prtouch tuned for accuracy \
-!!!REMOVE ALL BED MESHES AFTER INSTALL THIS COMPONENT, OR USE AUTO_MESH WITH ALL BED TEMPERATURES BEFORE FIRST PRINT!!!

 ## Installation:

 ### Install these scripts to your K2